hzhao1997/HF-Avatar/README.md

 python texture_generation.py --root_dir $data_dir --name $subject_name --device_id $device_id
 ```

-# License
-> Copyright 2022 the 3D Vision Group at the College of Intelligence and Computing,  Tianjin University.
-All Rights Reserved.
->
-> If you use this code in you work, please cite our publications.
->
-> Permission to use, copy, modify and distribute this software and its documentation for educational, research and non-profit purposes only.
-> Any modification based on this work must be open source and prohibited for commercial use.
-> You must retain, in the source form of any derivative works that you distribute, all copyright, patent, trademark, and attribution notices from the source form of this work.

 # Citation
 If you find our work useful in your research, please consider citing: